 Failing to engage your people can have serious impacts on your bottom line.

-That’s 18 months of additional spend, and 18 months of unrealised cost savings.
+That’s 18 months of additional spending and 18 months of unrealised cost savings.

 Four top tips for a successful cloud adoption project